Cloth Diapers are great reusable diaper solutions as compared to regular disposable diaper options. You can wash them and use them.

 Cloth Diaper Leaking Through Stitching

 Since the cloth surface near the stitching is uneven, the stitching zones don’t fit the skin.
 These become prominent areas of leakage for cloth diapers.
-Always choose cloth diapers that have minimal stitching areas showing up.

 The diapers which have to stitch on the bottom layers are the best because the surface that touches the skin is even, and there are fewer leakage chances.

-How Tight Should a Cloth Diaper be?
+How Tight Should a Cloth Diaper Be?

 To prevent leakage, many parents tie the cloth diapers so tight that the baby often develops dermatological problems owing to excessive skin stress and abrasion.